What is a Governing Body?

 Our governing body has wide-ranging responsibilities and works with the Headteacher and staff to:

-Ensure that individual pupil's needs are met, including those with Special Educational Needs
+ensure that individual pupil's needs are met, including those with Special Educational Needs and Disabilities;

-Establish and maintain positive links with the church and the local community.
+establish and maintain positive links with the church and local community.